matplotlib/matplotlib/doc/devel/maintainer_workflow.rst

 Maintainer workflow
 ###################

-This page is for maintainers |emdash| those of us who merge our own or other peoples' changes into the upstream repository.
+This page is for maintainers — those of us who merge our own or other peoples' changes into the upstream repository.

 Being as how you're a maintainer, you are completely on top of the basic stuff